chef-boneyard/chef-web-docs-2016/docs_oec/source/install_server_be.rst

 * 40 GB of free disk space in ``/var``
 * Two back-end servers; as many front-end servers as required.

-.. note:: While |chef server oec| can be run on smaller systems, our assumption with the High Availability installation is that it is intended for production use.
+.. note:: While |chef server oec| can be run on smaller systems, our assumption with the scaled back end installation is that it is intended for production use.
 The above configuration is rated at 1,500 nodes converging every 5 minutes.

 Network Requirements
 =====================================================
-|chef server oec| has the following network requirements for a high availability installation:
+|chef server oec| has the following network requirements for a scaled back end installation:

 Networking
 -----------------------------------------------------